pierre01/MauiWorkflowGraph/readme.md

 https://github.com/user-attachments/assets/8c72dae7-0419-4574-939a-b456c1d15a96

-- **Editing the rules:** you can edit the name, description, expression, and result of each rule.
+- **Editing the rules:** you can edit the name, description, Lambda expression, and result of each rule.
 The changes are saved in the dictionary and reflected in the graph immediately.